 That is not entirely true.
 Once I was asked to go back into the gym.

 I don’t like dissection and I took part in only one.
 A frog.
 The smell of formalin was terrible, and I did not slice it open myself.
 I was paired with another student who did the slicing and who was, unfortunately, not Grace Barcia.
 As I was watching him poke around inside I, popular as I was, felt something wet hit my head.
 Then my face.
-I was soon being pelted with livers and lungs and other airborn ampbianalia.
+I was soon being pelted with livers and lungs and other airborne ampbianalia.
 The teacher had a rather loose concept of classroom management, especially considering we were in a lab with organs, scalpels and chemicals.
 So I walked out.
 I never took part in a dissection again.

 Thus, when welcoming the incoming ninth graders with a gym-full of tables displaying all our school had to offer, I was a strange choice to put in charge of the table displaying our menagerie of dissecta.
 It had the usual jars of fetal pigs, frogs and other animals, none of which I had ever personally taken a scalpel to.
-One notable object on the table was a (If you are squeamish, please skip down four paragraphs) cat.
+One notable object on the table was a (if you are squeamish, please skip down four paragraphs) cat.
 Skinless, four furless paws adhered to a board, one could examine the surface musculature in detail.
 I was left, behind a table covered in dissected animals, with a skinless cat, a gym full of high school students, and I was in danger of being bored.

 So I sold the cat.